What is Buprenex?Buprenex discount prices start at just $30.32!

 When a narcotic medicine is used for a long time, it may become habit-forming, causing mental or physical dependence.
 However, people who have continuing pain should not let the fear of dependence keep them from using narcotics to relieve their pain.
 Mental dependence (addiction) is not likely to occur when narcotics are used for this purpose.
 Physical dependence may lead to withdrawal side effects if treatment is stopped suddenly.
 However, severe withdrawal side effects can usually be prevented by gradually reducing the dose over a period of time before treatment is stopped completely.

 A nurse or other trained health professional will give you or your child this medicine.
-This medicine is given as a shot into a muscle or a vein.
+This medicine is given as a shot under your skin, into a muscle, or into a vein.

 Your doctor will give you a few doses of this medicine until your condition improves, and then switch you or your child to an oral medicine that works the same way.
 If you have any concerns about this, talk to your doctor.